Health and wellbeing

 Supporting documents

-• Specific learning disabilities - if you are requesting access to support for a specific learning disability, we require a copy of the results of psychometric testing used to diagnose your condition.
-This testing must have been conducted after you have turned 17 years of age, as levels of learning disability can change during childhood and adolescence.
-If required, a Disability Officer can refer you for psychometric testing at the University of Sydney Psychology Clinic.
+• Specific learning disabilities - if you are requesting access to support for a specific learning disability, we would request a copy of the results of psychometric testing used to diagnose your condition.
+This testing must have been conducted after you have turned 15 years of age, as levels of learning disability can change during childhood and adolescence.

-• Handwriting difficulties - if you are requesting services due to handwriting difficulties (un-related to an obvious injury or congenital concern), we require a complete copy of the results of the assessment undertaken by an occupational therapist to assess the extent of your handwriting difficulty.
+• Handwriting difficulties - if you are requesting services due to handwriting difficulties (unrelated to an obvious injury or congenital condition), we would request a copy of the results of the assessment undertaken by an occupational therapist to assess the extent of your handwriting difficulty.

 How we work out your adjustments